Harinikalai7421m/Pizza-Sales-Report---Power-Bi-SQL/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is in excel file, containing detailed information about each sales done in Pizza Business.
+Sales Data: The primary dataset used for this analysis is in pizza sales excel file, containing detailed information about each sales done in Pizza Business.

 ### Tools